 In your observation, do older churches or newer churches grow faster?
 Why?
 What explanation would you give for the reasons behind your answer?
 How could we build a more meaningful faith in our lives as Christians?
-On a scale of 1 to 10 (10 is highest), how would you rate the presence of the following in your life: gospel, power, Holy Spirit, conviction.
+On a scale of 1 to 10 (10 is the highest), how would you rate the presence of the following in your life: gospel, power, Holy Spirit, conviction?

 Father God, thank you for the gospel.
 Thank you for the power of your word and the continuing presence of the Holy Spirit in our lives.
 Help us to live convicted lives in your service.
 Help us remember our rescue so that we might continually appreciate what it means that we have been saved.
 Help us live expectant lives, in Jesus' name and by his power I ask it.
 Amen.